 As the story goes, a violent storm forces the Ares 4 crew to evacuate their mission on Mars.
 During their departure, biologist Mark Watney is lost in the chaos and deemed dead.
-Unknown to his crewmates safely on their way home to Earth, he is very much alive and must forge survival with scavenged equipment on a desolate planet.
+Unknown to his crewmates on their way home to Earth, he's very much alive and must forge survival with scavenged equipment on a desolate planet.

-Everyone jokes about how many times Hollywood has saved Matt Damon, but for this particular role, he truly is perfectly cast.
-In fact I'd go so far as to say he was probably Leo's only true competition in the 2015 Oscars race.
-Watney is far from unlikeable in the book; yes, he's an astronaut who is so smart, resourceful, and clever it would make anyone's heads spin but he is also a guy you could hang out with.
-Watney's sarcasm could've come across as arrogant, but Damon exudes his wit as well as the determination to stay alive, which makes him likable.
+Everyone jokes about how many times Hollywood has saved Matt Damon, but for this particular role, he is perfectly cast.
+In fact I'd go so far as to say he was probably Leo's only true competition in the Oscars race in 2015.
+Watney is far from unlikable in the book; yes, he's an astronaut who is so smart, resourceful, and clever it would make anyone's heads spin but he is also a guy you could hang out with.
+Watney's sarcasm could've come across as arrogant, but Damon exudes wit as well as the determination to stay alive, which makes him likable.